 Speaking of “personalized” marketing strategies…

 Thankfully, beauty and makeup marketers are slowly and steadily leveraging the digital platforms to reach out to their prospective customers and so far, the sales are booming.
-Did you know India drove growth in the beauty and personal care market by 9.2% from 2011 to 2016?
+Did you know the Indian beauty and personal care market is expected to grow at a CAGR of 9.6% during 2021-2026?

 If you are running an online cosmetic store, you can also take a note or two to use push notifications the right way: